nezix/Unity-GeoAO/README.md

 This is an implementation of this technique in Unity : https://github.com/wwwtyro/geo-ambient-occlusion

-~To make it fast, one of the hack I have to use is to move all the meshes at the origin position (0,0,0) and with the rotation (0,0,0) and scale (1,1,1) to avoid computing the real vertex positions in world space.~

-~~You have to disable all other objects of the scene when computing the AO or play with layers because everything that will write to the depth map can interfere with the AO computation.~~

 To compute AO, objects layers are set to __AOLayer__ during computation and restored to the previous layer after the work is done.

 Computing AO for a 500k vertices Stanford dragon with 256 samples is done 0.15s on my computer (770 GTX + i7 4790k).